draft notes Field Journal

 Brand Checker — Your Quality Inspector

-Brand Checker is one of the most impressive features of Brand Kit.
+Brand Checker — sometimes called Brand Reviewer in current Microsoft documentation — is one of the most impressive features of Brand Kit.
 Think of it as the quality inspector who visits every hotel room before a guest arrives.

 What It Does